Company logo | Codica

 These are small dialogues used for informative or promotional purposes.
 They are also called interstitials.
 As Google puts it, interstitials and dialogues should not intrude on screens.
 This is because search engines will not be able to read the content.
 However, you can create unintrusive screen dialogues that cover only a part of the mobile screen.

-Also, you can create popups so users can quickly get rid of them.
+You should design popups to be informative while also letting users quickly get rid of them.
 For example, with Popupsmart builder, you can create a popup that disappears when you tap outside it on the screen.
-Also, you can add an element to close a popup.
-Check how Absolution Cosmetics weaved a popup in their mobile design in the image below.
+Also, you can add a button to close a popup.

 Popup for mobile-first design